jeremy-shannon/CarCar/README.md

 ## ROS Migration

-The codebase for HarCar is now contained fully within the `harcar_catkin_ws` folder, which is a ROS "catkin" workspace.
+The codebase for CarCar is now contained fully within the `harcar_catkin_ws` folder, which is a ROS "catkin" workspace.

 The remaining scripts, listed below, are from the pre-ROS implementation, which followed a pre-determined path, and are for historical reference only.